-Corneal and External Eye Disease Service, SNEC, a member of the
+Corneal and External Eye Disease Department, SNEC, and lead investigator of the study.

 The team is optimistic that treatment based on this principle may, in future, become the gold standard in dry eye treatment for challenging cases.
 In the meantime, the team will continue with an observational study for one to two years to look at the long-term effects of the treatment.

 The plasma eye drops will be manufactured at the Blood Services Group (BSG) of Health Sciences Authority of Singapore, which will also aid in storing them for the individual patient.

 "As the freezing facility at BSG is reliable and more spacious, patients can have half their stock of plasma eye drops stored there.
 When they run out of their supply about five or six months later, they can collect the other portion without having to undergo another plasma extraction process," explained Dr Tong.

 For patients like Mr Hoesny, it is good news indeed.
 "The plasma eye drops are purely from our plasma, so they are very safe and effective.
 I was lucky to be part of the study.
 Although I will now need to pay for them as the study period is over, it will still be a lot cheaper than buying over-the-counter eye drops which are not completely effective," he said.

 A flow of tears is necessary to provide constant moisture and lubrication to the eyes.
 Tears are made up of: